Are you suffering radiating pain from your back down to your leg and calf? Is the pain worse when you are sitting?

 - Tao Hong Si Wu Tang – herbal pills traditionally used to improve blood circulation.

-How often and how long do I need acupuncture for sciatica?
+How often do I need acupuncture for sciatica?

-It depends on how bad the symptoms are.
+It depends on how bad your symptoms are.

 In the acute stage, you may need twice per week treatment.
 When your pain is better, once per week, or longer is enough.
 Generally after five visits you may feel a lot better.
 You may have up to ten sessions as a treatment course.

-You may feel instant pain relieve after treatment, however resting and exercises are important when you are not coming for treatment.
+You may feel instant pain relieve after treatment, however resting and exercises and other management are important when you are not coming for treatment.

 - Ice pack over lower back/buttock area for acute pain;